-The management of the Academy Trust is the responsibility of the Governors who are elected and co-opted under the terms of the Academy deed.
-The Governors are Directors of the charitable company for the purposes of the Companies Act 2006 and Governors for the purposes of charity legislation.
+The management of the Academy Trust is the responsibility of the Governors who are elected and co-opted under the terms of the Trust deed.
+The Governors are Directors of the charitable company for the purpose of the Companies Act 2006 and Governors for the purpose of charity legislation.

 The Governing Body may appoint up to 16 Governors, whose term of office shall be four years, save that this time limit shall not apply to the Principal who shall be treated for all purposes as being an ex officio Governor.
 Subject to remaining eligible to be a particular type of Governor, any Governor may be re-appointed or re-elected.
-The Governors who were in office at 31 August 2022 and who served during the year are listed on page 1 of this report d.
-Policies adopted for the induction and training of Governors
+The Governors who were in office at 31 August 2023 and who served during the year are listed on page 1 of this report.